vector-of-bool/pmm/README.md

 # Helper Commands

-After PMM has run for the first time, it will generate a sh and bat script that can be used to maintain your PMM installation
+The `pmm.cmake` script can be run with `-P` to access a set of utility subcommands and options.
+See `cmake -P pmm.cmake /Help` for options.
+Additionally, after PMM has run for the first time, it will generate a sh and bat script that can be used to access the same set of options without needing `cmake -P pmm.cmake`:

 Get help with the `/Help` option: